-Registered nurses are over 4 million strong and ensuring their voices are part of the 2020 presidential election starts on the campaign trail.
+Registered nurses are over 4.3 million strong and ensuring their voices are part of any election starts on the campaign trail.

 Voter Registration Drive